nodinosaur/JavaSealedUnions/README.md

 - Pattern matching: not available in Java.
 But the intent of a pattern matcher is double: either continue to another piece of code, or return a single element.
 This ties directly to the next two options.

 - Continuations: provide the union with one method per type in it that tells how the dereferencing operation has to continue.
-It branches execution immediatelly without having to check types externally.
+It branches execution synchronously into the continuations without having to check types externally.
 The type checks happen internally as each implementation of the union knows only how to dereference itself.
-It doesn't allow representation incorrect states, dereferencing unavailable types, or null pointers.
+It doesn't allow representating incorrect states, dereferencing unavailable types, or any other causes of Exceptions save for NPEs.

 - Joining: provide a function per element in the union that maps them back into a single, common type, that the current execution flow knows how to use.
+The mapping is applied synchronously and the flow continues on the same method.

 ### Basic interface
 For my library I have chosen continuations and joining as the default methods in the interface.
 Optionally you can also require `isXXX()` methods for checks.

 **NOTE: you should never ever require or implement `getXXX()` as a way of returning a type inside the union.
-It defeats the purpose of the interface.
+It defeats the purpose of the abstraction.
 Direct dereference is error-prone, tends to be abused by programmers, and has been cited as a mistake when creating `Optional`-like libraries.**

 ```